Acellular pertussis Vaccine

 What are the common side effects of the acellular pertussis vaccine?

 Common side effects include redness, swelling, or pain at the injection site, which usually resolve within a few days.
 Mild fever, fatigue, or headache may also occur.
 Severe allergic reactions are rare.
-Immediate medical attention should be sought if symptoms such as difficulty breathing or facial swelling occur.
+Immediate medical attention should be sought if symptoms such as difficulty breathing or facial swelling appear.

 What lifestyle precautions should I take after receiving the acellular pertussis vaccine?